 Learn about former units of the National Park service, like New Echota Marker National Historic Site, Mackinac Island National Park, and Oklahoma City National Memorial

 Available Early 2020

 Learn about the history of the Lacy Hotel, where the General was stolen during the Great Locomotive Chase.
 This presentation covers its construction to when it was burned down in 1864, and then its replacement that was open until the 1890’s.

 You may know Button Gwinnett, but do you know Dionysius Crandell Oliver or Tugalo Harvie Risner?
 This presentation covers politicians from Georgia with unusual names

-History of the Medal of Honor
+Georgia and the Medal of Honor

 Learn about the history of the Medal of Honor, its Georgia roots, and the men from Georgia who have won it.